hass123uk/product-explorer/README.md

 [Cors Everywhere](https://cors-anywhere.herokuapp.com/) is used as a quick solution.
 Read ADR #5 for details.

+## Tests

+This project includes a small suite of tests.
+Jest manual module mocking is used for the product http service.
+MobX `when` and jest `done` callback is used to handel the Async nature of fetching data within the `afterCreate` MST life cycle hook.

+- React components
+    - Create-react-app test to ensure the application renders without crashing.
+- Mobx State Tree
+    - Test store models creation
+    - Test product store actions

+ I think the tests related to store model creation are more focused on testing the way MST works rather then the application, they perhaps could be refactored to leverage `useSnapshot` and `onSnapshot` to test the application state more generally.
+The tests related to the store actions on the other hand is a better basis for future tests to see how different actions trigger services and modify state within the application.

 ## Postman collection

 In order to easily explore and learn how to use the [OData v2 (Read/Write)](https://services.odata.org/V2/(S(05rkbza5jphnonpura3112zu))/OData/OData.svc/) web service I created a postman collection of requests that document the usage of the REST API.
 The collection is exported as a JSON file and included within the source code of this project under the name `OData V2 (read-write).postman_collection.json`.